 Source Control, or the headache of GitHub

 Easily the worst part of gaining control of the project was the Git repositories.
-Void, like many other open source projects hosts code on GitHub as its a convenient platform which most people have an account on already.
+Void, like many other open source projects hosts code on GitHub as its a convenient platform which most people have an account on already (unlike alioth, launchpad, or others that have come and gone in this space…).
 Incidentally its perhaps one of the least friendly platforms to massive projects in terms of tooling, but there really aren’t a lot of good options available for very large projects short of tools like Gerrit.

 We reached out to GitHub initially and got what amounted to a form letter back that the situation was unfortunate, but that GitHub would not be assisting us.